jwoodrow99/learning/Assignments/1. HTML/AS 10/README.md

 **In this assingment we will be showing how to use classes**

-We have already used id's in our earlier work, so we will on focus on classes for now.
-In the starting file I have included a style tag with callows me to write CSS in the html page, i simply created a class that turns the color of the text red.
+In the starting file I have included a style tag witch allows me to write CSS in the html page, I simply created a class that turns the color of the text red and an id that turns the color of the text to purple.

 <br>

 ## Steps

 1. Create the basic HTML layout
-2. Create a p tag with random text
+2. Create two p tag with random text
+3. Add the class red to one p eliment.
-3. Add the class to the p eliment.
+3. Add the id purple to the other p eliment.

 <br>